MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 > [!NOTE]
 > Make sure you include the header row in your CSV file.

-Once properly formatted as a CSV file, an administrator can then sign in to the Microsoft Entra admin center, navigate to **Protection** > **Multifactor authentication** > **OATH tokens**, and upload the resulting CSV file.
+Once properly formatted as a CSV file, the Global Administrator can then sign in to the Microsoft Entra admin center, navigate to **Protection** > **Multifactor authentication** > **OATH tokens**, and upload the resulting CSV file.

 Depending on the size of the CSV file, it can take a few minutes to process.
 Select the **Refresh** button to get the current status.
 If there are any errors in the file, you can download a CSV file that lists any errors for you to resolve.
 The field names in the downloaded CSV file are different than the uploaded version.

-Once any errors are addressed, the administrator then can activate each key by selecting **Activate** for the token and entering the OTP displayed on the token.
+Once any errors are addressed, a Privileged Authentication Administrator or an end user can activate a key.
+Select **Activate** for the token and enterthe OTP displayed on the token.
 You can activate a maximum of 200 OATH tokens every 5 minutes.

 Users can have a combination of up to five OATH hardware tokens or authenticator applications, such as the Microsoft Authenticator app, configured for use at any time.
 Hardware OATH tokens can't be assigned to guest users in the resource tenant.

 > [!IMPORTANT]
 > Make sure to only assign each token to a single user.
-> In the future, support for the assignment of a single token to multiple users stops to prevent a security risk.
+> A single token can't be assigned to multiple users.

 ## Troubleshooting a failure during upload processing